Ultimate Guide to 10 Best Santoku Knife in 2019

 For versatility in the kitchen, most gourmets prefer a standard chef’s knife for general chopping and cutting tasks.
 Many trained chefs are accustomed to the rocking motion used when chopping or cutting large quantities of vegetables, meat, or herbs.
 However, in recent years more chefs have adopted the Japanese santoku knife for their chopping and slicing needs, particularly when it comes to fine slicing, mincing, or chopping vast quantities of fruits, vegetables, herbs and even meat in busy kitchens.

 A good santoku knife is as good a friend to the home chef as it is to the professional, and its wide straight blade makes scooping and dropping your freshly prepped veggies, meat, or spices into a waiting pot or pan faster and easier than a curved chef’s knife.
 Most How do you find a good santoku that will stand up to years of use?
 Read our reviews of the best santoku knives in 2019, and check out our top rated santoku knife.
 Take a look at what we have for you:

-- 10 Best Santoku Knife - Comparisons
+- 10 Best Santoku Knife - Comparison

-- 10 Best Santoku Knife - Reviews
+- 10 Best Santoku Knife - Review

 - 1. DALSTRONG Shogun Series Santoku Knife

 - 2. Wusthof 4183-7 Wusthof Classic Santoku Knife

 - 4. Wusthof Classic 5-Inch Hollow Ground Knife

 - 6. Global G-48-7 inch, 18cm Santoku Hollow Knife

 - 7. ZWILLING J.A.
 Henckels Professional"S" 7" Hollow Edge